Pellicle Do-dono Galley Poirrot

 docker compose up -d

-Now continue with step 5: Configure Pellicle.
+Now continue with Connecting Pellicle.